Environmental LawDownload PDF version

 A number of businesses, plants and appliances have been listed by the Minister for the Environment on an exhaustive list, meaning that commencing these businesses, plants or appliances requires prior approval.

-The businesses, plants or appliances recorded on this list are referred to as List Businesses.
+The businesses, plants or appliances indicated on this list are referred to as List Businesses.
 These List Businesses may neither be enlarged physically nor operationally without an approval.

 Approval is granted by the local authority.